sahakoustuv/koustuvsaha.github.io/_pages/about.md

 ---
 permalink: /
-title: "Koustuv Saha"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
 I am a applied economist specializing in international development and gender.
 I am currently working as a potsdoctoral researcher at the American University of Sharjah.
-We conducting a choice experiment among the Rabari tribespeople in Rajasthan (India).
+We are conducting a choice experiment among the Rabari tribespeople in Rajasthan (India) to estimate the effects .

 A data-driven personal website
 ======